Showing posts with label Memoirs. Show all posts

 Pepim Jacques.
 The Apprentice

-The autobiography of the chef who popularized French cooking in the United States, Includes his French training, apprenticeships, and first restaurants, alltold in clear, personal writing style.
+The autobiography of the chef who popularized French cooking in the United States.
+Includes his recollections about his French training, apprenticeships, and first restaurants, all told in his clear, personal writing style.
 Highly enjoyable, even for non-foodies.
 (Previously reviewed here.)

 Happy reading.